MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-managed-identity-policy-command.md

 ---
 # .alter managed_identity policy

-This command sets the Managed Identity policy of the cluster or the specified database.
+This command sets the Managed Identity policy of the cluster or the specified database, **overriding the existing policy**.

+> [!NOTE]
+> Managed identities should be assigned to the ADX cluster (see [instructions](../../managed-identities.md)), before you can assign them to the Managed Identity policy.

 ## Syntax